 Secondary objectives also add an interesting tension to the game, as well as the looming threat of a grand alien program that cooks away in the background, harbouring a fail-state if left to mature.
 War of the Chosen elevates XCOM 2 from admirable sequel to essential addition to the long-running franchise.
 The story might put humanity on the back foot, but XCOM has never been more ahead.

 If you’re looking at reading more, we’ve got a guide to all of the XCOM 2 DLC available, as well as some tips and tricks to help you get started.
-For more advanced players, we’ve got an XCOM 2 class guide to get the most out of your soldiers.
+For veteran players, we’ve got an XCOM 2 class guide, as well as a guide to the best XCOM 2 mods.

 More Turn-Based Strategy Games